 This backpacking itinerary takes you through the heart of what put Southeast Asia on the map.
 This is the juiciest of the banana pancake trail!

-Laos receives a fair amount of backpackers, however far fewer than Thailand.
+- Laos receives a fair amount of backpackers, however far fewer than Thailand.
 The main attraction to Laos is its unmatched natural beauty, kind people, and rock-bottom prices.
 Vang Vieng is the main backpacker playground in Laos; this is the place where you can smoke a joint and eat banana pancakes all day.
-Tad Lo Waterfall is definitely worth the visit as well.
+Tad Lo Waterfall and Don Det are both worth the visit as well.

 6+ Months Backpacking Southeast Asia Itinerary: The Longterm Backpacker